braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 This time frame can be measured in minutes, days, weeks (seven days), or months, with a maximum duration of 30 days.

-Each line of frequency caps will be connected using the `AND` operator, and you can add up to 10 rules per app group.
+Each line of frequency caps will be connected using the `AND` operator, and you can add up to 10 rules per workspace.
 In addition, you may include multiple caps for the same message types.
 For instance, you can cap users to no more than one push per day and no more than three pushes per week.

 ![][14]